Detailed Estimates of Home Helpers Franchise Costs Based on Item 7 (Estimated Initial Investment) of Home Helpers’ 2021 Franchise Disclosure Document

 - Some states also require a deposit for workers’ compensation coverage.

-- You must pay Home Helpers a one-time fee of $8,500 for a Business Foundations Kit.
-The Business Foundations Kit consists of a one-year subscription for the required scheduling and billing software; a one-year subscription for the required accounting software; third-party accounting support for one year; a business telephone number; telephone answering service for 6 months; registration fee to attend your first national conference; and various marketing and public relations materials.
+- You must pay Home Helpers a one-time fee of $8,900 for a Business Foundations Kit.
+The Business Foundations Kit consists of a one-year subscription for the required scheduling and billing software (up to 20 clients per month); third-party accounting support for one year; a business telephone number; telephone answering service for one year; registration fee to attend your first national conference; and initial marketing and public relations materials.

 7. Licensing Fee: $0 to $15,000